lucasgauk/jekyll-blog/_posts/2020-03-09-I-But-When-do-I-Work-.md

 interactions between these two defined time periods are important.
 We dont want to be able to assign a shift to an employee
 that has no availabilities, for example.

-We are going to have to define a way determining a dealing with overlaps.
+We are going to have to define a way of finding and dealing with overlaps.
 To show you my solution, I'll implement a slightly contrived but more advanced use case: the number of employees available for a minimum amount of time on a specific day.

 We will define a new method as the following: